Binary independence model: Query Terms Weighting

 of term i will be higher than that of term j.
 Yu and Salton showed that such a weight assignment to query terms yields better retrieval effectiveness than if query terms are equally weighted.
-Robertson and Spärck Jones later showed that if the i^{th} term is assigned the weight of $\log Y_i$, then optimal retrieval effectiveness is obtained under the Binary Independence Assumption.
+Robertson and Spärck Jones later showed that if the i^{th} term is assigned the weight of $\log Y_i$, then optimal retrieval effectiveness is obtained under the binary independence assumption.

-The Binary Independence Model was introduced by Yu and Salton.
-The name Binary Independence Model was coined by Robertson and Spärck Jones who used the log-odds probability of the probabilistic relevance model to derive $\log Y_i$ where the log-odds probability is shown to be rank equivalent to the probability of relevance (i.e., $P(R|d,q)$) by Luk, obeying the probability ranking principle.
+The binary independence model was introduced by Yu and Salton.
+The term binary independence model was coined by Robertson and Spärck Jones who used the log-odds probability of the probabilistic relevance model to derive $\log Y_i$ where the log-odds probability is shown to be rank equivalent to the probability of relevance (i.e., $P(R|d,q)$) by Luk, obeying the probability ranking principle.